abdullah-binmadhi/LOL-Recommender-System/README.md

 ## ✨ Features

 - 🤖 **3 ML Algorithms**: Random Forest, Decision Tree, and K-Nearest Neighbors
+- 🎲 **Advanced Diversity System**: No more repetitive recommendations - explore all 162 champions
 - 📊 **Real-time Comparison**: See all algorithm results simultaneously
 - 🎯 **Consensus System**: Get the most agreed-upon recommendation
 - 📈 **Confidence Scores**: Know how certain each algorithm is
+- 🧠 **Smart Memory**: Tracks previous recommendations for fresh suggestions
 - 💾 **Data Export**: Export your results as CSV (Ctrl+Shift+E)
 - 📱 **Responsive Design**: Works on desktop and mobile